 WMImplant can be used to compromise Windows systems within a domain in an agent-less manner.
 However, every tool that exists also provides opportunities to detect their use.
 WMImplant is no different.
-I’d like to provide an under-the-hood look at how WMImplant works and give opportunities for detection (similar to others who have looked into this same topic).
+There are other blog posts out there that talk about it, what it is and how it works.
+Our blog post doesn’t just stop there: it’s an under-the-hood look at how WMImplant works and it also provides some opportunities for detection.

-- WMImplant queries the targeted system to get the original value of the Win32_OSRecoveryConfiguration DebugFilePath property
+- It queries the targeted system to get the original value of the Win32_OSRecoveryConfiguration DebugFilePath property

-- WMImplant then overwrites the value of the DebugFilePath property with the encoded command that will be executed on the targeted system
+- It then overwrites the value of the DebugFilePath property with the encoded command that will be executed on the targeted system

-- WMImplant spawns powershell.exe on the targeted system, decodes the command stored in the DebugFilePath property, and runs the command
+- It spawns powershell.exe on the targeted system, decodes the command stored in the DebugFilePath property, and runs the command

-- After receiving the results, WMImplant encodes the results and writes back to the DebugFilePath property
+- After receiving the results, it encodes the results and writes back to the DebugFilePath property

-- WMImplant queries the targeted system’s DebugFilePath property, decodes the results, and displays the results to the console
+- It queries the targeted system’s DebugFilePath property, decodes the results, and displays the results to the console

-- WMImplant replaces the modified DebugFilePath property with its original value
+- It replaces the modified DebugFilePath property with its original value

 - 5 character environmental variables (only letters and/or numbers)